SirClarks/ubuntu-houdini-env/README.md

 * `$ARCHPATH` refers to the root directory where you want your archived jobs and shots to land if you choose to move them to say another hard drive.

 ## Remaining setup
 The rest of this setup is simply changing file paths to match whatever you need, and creating aliases to the `job.sh`,`jobcreate.sh`,`shotcreate.sh`, and `jobarchive.sh` scripts.
-If you have any questions you probably know how to contact me, since it's most likely I've sent you here to look at it.
-If you need help and don't know how to contact me I recommend starting an issue and I'll try my best to respond.
+If you have any questions, then you probably know how to contact me, since it's most likely I've sent you here to look at this.
+If you need help and don't know how to contact me I recommend that you create an issue titled something like "setup help" and I'll try my best to respond.

 # Typical Use
 * Create a new job, for example `jobcreate rnd`